 No matter what state you buy in, Section 184 Loans come with huge benefits

-The Section 184 Loan is a flexible financing option that is only available to Native Americans.
+The Section 184 Loan is a flexible financing option only available to Native Americans.
 If you are an enrolled member of a federally-recognized Tribe, it’s worth considering this loan program before others.

 Where in Oklahoma are Section 184 loans available?